PatrickLangford/academic-kickstart/content/author/admin/_index.md

 # List (academic) interests or hobbies
 interests =  "Open science"
-interests =  "Philosophy of Science"
+# "Philosophy of Science"
-interests =  "Metascience"
+# "Metascience"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.